Market research plays a pivotal role in guiding businesses toward informed decision-making and success.

 The shoe brand shares that all participants must be Black males, aged 18 to 25, and have purchased shoes in the past 6 months.

 Because the focus group company is limited by the potential qualifying sample living in the Syracuse designated market area, the recruitment costs will be higher.

 If the shoe brand conducted the focus groups remotely, the market research company can find qualified participants from across the country.

 The sample becomes dramatically higher, therefore costs to conduct market research become lower.

-Although online focus groups are a viable alternative, some organizations prefer to conduct qualitative research in-person.
+Although online and text focus groups are viable alternatives, some organizations prefer to conduct types of qualitative research in person.
 That is totally understandable!

 Our market research firm believes in the power of insights collected through nonverbal cues.
-This form of communication can be limited when the research is conducted through the phone or a webcam.
+And this form of communication can be limited when the research is conducted through the phone or a webcam.

-In this instance, another option to consider rather than in-person focus groups are in-depth interview (IDIs).
+In this instance, another alternative to focus groups is in-depth interviews (IDIs).

-Instead of hosting a group discussion, IDIs involve speaking with one participant at a time.
-Each IDI is led by a trained interviewer where they moderate a 20 to 30-minute conversation.
+Although, instead of hosting a group discussion, IDIs involve speaking with one participant at a time - leading to the following benefits.